-So, his findings were world-changing.
+His findings were world-changing.
 Not only did he bring the Gospel to the lost, but he revealed the continent of Africa to the whole world.
 Livingstone explored and mapped out the uncharted continent.
-He also exposed the horrific, treacherous slave trade happening on the beautiful expanse of a continent.
+He also exposed the horrific, treacherous slave trade happening in Africa.
 These findings had never been known by the Western world prior to Livingstone.
 He is considered the greatest abolitionist for Africa’s former slave trade.

 We will learn in this post why David Livingstone lived to such high claims, and why he is arguably one of the most impactful missionaries to ever live.